-At Kymera Cancer Treatment Centers, we understand that a cancer diagnosis affects all aspects of your life including family, home, and career.
-Our patients appreciate the comfort and security of being able to stay home, continue to work and be with their family during treatment.
+At Kymera Cancer Treatment Centers, we understand that a cancer diagnosis affects all aspects of your life, including family, home, and career.
+With three convenient locations in SENM, our patients gain the comfort and security of staying home, continuing to work, and being with their families during treatment.

-Our board-certified Hematologists and Oncologists provide trusted up-to-date cancer care utilizing evidenced-based treatments which have been shown to improve patient outcomes.
-Kymera accommodates patients in a timely fashion, facilitating second opinions and coordinating care with nationally recognized cancer facilities.
+Our board-certified Hematologists and Oncologists provide trusted, up-to-date cancer care utilizing evidence-based treatments, improving patient outcomes.
+Kymera accommodates patients quickly, facilitating second opinions and coordinating care with nationally recognized cancer facilities.

 What is an Oncologist?

-Oncology is a medical branch which specializes in tumors and cancer.
+Oncology is a medical branch that specializes in tumors and cancer.
 An oncologist practices oncology.
-The word itself means in the literal sense, “the study of tumors.”
+The word itself means, in the literal sense, “the study of tumors.”
 Hence, an oncologist treats cancer.

-There are three major areas to the field of oncology: Medical, surgical, and radiation.
+There are three significant areas in oncology: Medical, surgical, and radiation.
 Each area focuses on a differing aspect of cancer treatment.